-Portfolio General Administration, Security, and Services
+Portfolio: General Administration, Safety, and Services

-• General management and administrative coordination
+• General Management and Administrative Coordination

-• Public order and integrated security
+• Public Order and Comprehensive Safety

 • police, fire department, ambulance, GHOR